 Afterwards, the judges will discuss the issues among themselves.
 Then one of them will compose a written decision that either upholds ("affirms") the trial's verdict or reverses it.
 Depending on the ruling, the court may "remand" the case back to the lower court for a new trial.

-How long are appellate briefs in Nevada criminal cases?
+How long are appellate briefs?

 Convicted defendants who are not sentenced to life must appeal using the "Fast Track" process.
 This means the brief can't be longer than 15 pages.
 The Nevada Supreme Court may then ask for longer briefs if they think a more in-depth discussion is necessary.